dvklopfenstein/PrincetonAlgorithms/README.md

   * http://algs4.cs.princeton.edu/code/

+**TESTS**:
-**PYTHON TESTS**: Tests are run from: ./py/AlgsSedgewickWayne/tests/
+ * Python tests are run from: ./py/AlgsSedgewickWayne/tests/
+ * Java code is run from: ./thirdparty/

 **PREREQUISITES**: python, numpy, pylab, matplotlib, math, sys, os.
 *NOTE*: Most Python modules in this repository do not use matplotlib or pylab.